Skip to Content

 Step 2: Sort through your old Christmas cards and choose ones with images that you would feel make a good background.
 This is another chance to personalize the Christmas ornaments by selecting a picture that reflects who the decoration is for.

-For example, I chose a polar bear for my oldest son, who’s a massive fan of David Attenborough’s Frozen Planet Wild Life Documentary.
+For example, I chose a polar bear for my oldest son, a massive fan of David Attenborough’s Frozen Planet Wild Life Documentary.
 For the middle son, a British Christmas scene outside Buckingham Palace and a winter skating scene for the youngest, who loves Ice Skating.

 Measure the inner diameter of the Christmas card, set your compass cutter to this, and cut out the bit of the Christmas card you want.